Home/Compare/llama.cpp vs PowerInfer

 PowerInfer

-PowerInfer is a C++-based tool designed for high-speed inference and local deployment of large language models, like LLaMA.
+PowerInfer is a C++ library designed for high-speed inference of large language models locally.

 Persona